 Collective Liquidity.
 Collective Liquidity enables you to reduce your risk by letting you trade shares tax-free for an LP interest in a diversified fund of leading unicorns.
 You can also generate immediate cash by borrowing non-recourse against your LP interest in the fund.
 Learn more here.

 Which of these options is best for you depends primarily on what your objectives are – e.g., do you need to maximize immediate cash, or can you wait to maximize your return over the long term?
-Do you want to de-risk your net worth by exchanging some of your shares into a diversified fund or are you OK to keep all of your “eggs in one basket”?
+Do you want to de-risk your net worth by exchanging some of your stock into a diversified fund or are you OK to keep all of your “eggs in one basket”?
 Do you have weeks to spend talking with brokers or would you prefer to just transact online immediately?

 Your tax situation is another major factor in making a smart financial decision.
 For example, taxes can have a huge impact on how much money you keep from a stock sale.
 If you have yet to exercise your options and hold them for a year, you will pay the ordinary income tax rate (i.e., as much as 46% for state and federal) on any sale proceeds.
 There are a number of other tax related details that may also materially affect your financial outcome.
 What is the exercise price for your options and how does it compare to your company’s current 409a price?
 Were your options issued as ISOs or NSOs?
 Are there tax implications from financial transactions or tax related events unrelated to your shares or options that you need to take into account?
 Though the team at Collective can help you evaluate your liquidity options, we always recommend you consult with a tax professional as part of your process.
 You might also review our article on how to minimize taxes in connection with your stock options.

 Once you know your objectives and are mindful of your tax circumstances, you can start to consider your alternatives.
 The following breakout compares each of the main transaction types against the financial objectives we hear about most from our customers.